Friday 28 June 2013

 (Credit: Josh Miller/CNET)

-The 4.4-ounce weight isn't as light as some phones, but in this case, the added gravity keeps the Ascend Y from looking and feeling too cheap.
+this case, the added gravity keeps the Ascend Y from looking and feeling

 There's a 3.5-inch HVGA touch screen with a pixel resolution of 480x320.
 The screen is extremely small by today's standards, but even a few months ago, top phones like the iPhone 4S, sported this size.
 A third-party app like SwiftKey or Swype might help out those who find the virtual keyboard too small to type on.
 I have relatively smaller fingertips, and was able to compose e-mail and texts with the normal number of errors.
 The screen quality itself is totally adequate, but colors may not look as bright and edges may not look as sharp as on more premium phone models.